DevEclipse2/LiteEngine/README.md

 (do NOT go negative i have no idea what happens)

 and relaunch whenever to see your preferences saved! (only on work days though)

+<h2> Build instructions</h2>
+This is for the much more complete legacy branch.
+Main branch is now dedicated to modularity and is undergoing intensive restructuring
+I have bad news for anyone using linux.
+1. clone legacy branch
+2. open in visual studio
+3. download and install the latest version of vulkan sdk from lunarG (not included in git repo for obvious reasons)
+4. note : i did not change any of this because i never expected anyone to want to build it.
+5. move all files in newly installed vulkan sdk to C:\VulkanSDK\1.4.341.1 .
+I did not configure anything to use the system path (i should but i did it on main modular)
+6. download GLFW 3.4 precompiled binaries and move them to C:\VulkanLibraries\glfw-3.4.bin.WIN64. again this is due to prehistoric legacy code when i was still a little goober (well smaller than i am now anyways)
+7. run in debug x64
+8. may all deities help you if you are using linux